Prosperity

 Activity: Stoves Handout, May 2020 // Here are the Stoves charts

 Here’s a thread of photos showing people in the Netherlands living in poverty before the second world war.
-Here is another example of how much of the UK’s productivity is dependent on London (source):
+Here is a video:

 In the lecture I argue that infant mortality figures are better proxies for living standards than life expectancy.
 As Hans Rosling argues, “this measure takes the temperature of the whole society” (p.20).
-This is because children are fragile, and you therefore require lots of good circumstances in order for children to routinely survive – it tells us about access to basic health care, the literacy of mothers, etc.
+This is because children are fragile, and you therefore require lots of good circumstances in order for children to routinely survive – it tells us about access to basic health care, the literacy of mothers, etc. In this video, Hans Rosling argues that most od the world is better off than you think:

 Here is an example of progress in India:

 In the lecture I included some data on the long term declines in violence.
 You can see more about this in Steven Pinker’s Enlightenment Now, but one common rejoinder is US gun crime.
-According to this article by Pew Research, gun murder has increased in recent years, but are still below their 1968 values.
+According to this article by Pew Research, gun murder rates have increased in recent years, but are still below their 1968 values.

-This chart shows a recent rise in violent crime, but within the context of a steady decline since the early 1990s:
+Similarly, this chart shows a recent rise in violent crime, but within the context of a steady decline since the early 1990s:

-This review of Bryan Burrough’s 2015 book, ‘Days of Rage’, highlights a separatist movement that “bombed NYC like 300 times, killed people, shot up Congress, tried to kill POTUS (Truman).
+Finally, this review of Bryan Burrough’s 2015 book, ‘Days of Rage’, highlights a separatist movement that “bombed NYC like 300 times, killed people, shot up Congress, tried to kill POTUS (Truman).
 Nobody remembers it.”
 They “bombed 2 theaters in the Bronx, injuring eleven, in 1970.
 [And yet] NYT gave it 6 paragraphs.”
 For those who think street violence is new, “You have to understand: in 1968, many radicals absolutely believed that the United States was getting ready to collapse.”

 Learning Objectives: Understand the empirical evidence around economic growth and globalisation